 New to the Charity sector, Susanna is excited to be part of the Florence team which she joined in September 2017.

-Nicole’s role is to manage each of the many programmes the Foundation is developing from initial concept to full implementation and beyond.
-Alongside this, Nicole manages all scholarship processes end-to-end, including fund management, as well as relationship management with our applicants, scholars, sponsors and mentors.
+Sharon’s role is to manage each of the many programmes the Foundation is developing from initial concept to full implementation and beyond.
+Alongside this, Sharon manages all scholarship processes end-to-end, including fund management, as well as relationship management with our applicants, scholars, sponsors and mentors.